noiseprotocol/noise_spec/noise.md

  * Reduces the likelihood of errors in memory handling, or integer overflow.

- * Enables support for streaming and random-access decryption of large data streams.
+ * Enables support for streaming decryption and random-access decryption of large data streams.

  * Enables higher-level protocols that encapsulate Noise messages to use an efficient standard length field of 16 bits.